-Not only are there a vast number of separate law enforcement agencies; the great majority of these have very small numbers of men employed.
-With a nationwide average of only 10 or 11 men per unit, the numbers in each agency range from 1-man and 2-man forces, of which there are many, all the way up to about 30,000 men in the largest city police force (New York).
-At the county level, only about 200 counties of the 3,050 in the United States have a Sheriff's staff of more than 50 officers.
+Not only are there a vast number of separate law enforcement agencies; the greater majority of these have very small numbers of men employed.
+With a nationwide average of only 10 or 11 men per unit, the numbers in each agency range from one-man and two-man forces, of which there are many, all the way up to about 30,000 men in the largest city police force-New York.
+At the county level, only about 200 counties of the 3,050 in the United States have a sheriff's staff of more than 50 officers.
 With these men so thinly distributed among so many separate and independent agencies, it is obvious that the best results from their total efforts can be achieved only if there is freedom of movement between agencies.